Osvaldo Soto García: Response

 Soto García has defended his nomination by stating that the Comptroller's office needs "a person who would give it a totally different perspective, more investigative."
-He has also assured that he would bring in more federal funds for the auditors, he is not a CPA, but that the auditors are the one's who work on that area, and that even though he is a member of the New Progressive Party he would "point out whoever and whenever, without distinction of persons."
+He has also assured that he would bring in more federal funds for the auditors, he is not a CPA, but that the auditors are the ones who work on that area, and that even though he is a member of the New Progressive Party he would "point out whoever and whenever, without distinction of persons."

 For her part, Vázquez Garced has stated his nomination is not based on "politics" and other non-CPAs have occupied the post of Comptroller.
 She rejected the concept that she was "screwing" Soto García into Comptroller so as to leave a legacy in the government.
 Vázquez Garced affirmed that he possesses "the moral and professional ethics essential to ensure the proper use of our public resources in the three branches of government."
 She considered several auditors and even Francisco Parés, the present Secretary of the Treasury.